koolio29/Report-Generating-Tool/readme.md

 ### Single Report Generation
 In order to generate a single report, you will need to atleast pass following flags:
-* __--course__: This is the course ID.
+* `--course` :- This is the course ID.
 By default this is set by 'COMP000000'.
-* __--data__: This is the path to the csv file.
+* `--data` :- This is the path to the csv file.
 By default this is set to 'data/exam.csv'.

 Example:
 ```